-We’re excited and honored that the brilliant poet, singer, and songwriter Jamila Woods will be joining us on Youtube Live as our discussant for this unit!
-Join us Saturday, July 25th at 11:00 am CST for a conversation on Youtube Live to discuss this unit!
+We’re excited and honored that the brilliant poet, singer, and songwriter Jamila Woods will be joining us as our discussant for this unit!

 In light of the ongoing and accelerating Indian military occupation of Kashmir, lack of media attention, and urgent calls for international solidarity, #BecauseWeveRead is honored to be partnering with Stand With Kashmir to host this ‘Emergency Read’ on Kashmir.
 Join the brilliant Sanjay Kak (filmmaker & writer), Hafsa Kanjwal (professor & writer), & Mohamad Junaid (professor & writer) in a conversation describing & contextualizing what is happening on the ground in Kashmir, right now.